-The measure establishes a council and funds to invest and distribute money from the Monsanto Settlement Agreement.
+The measure establishes the Environmental Restoration Council and several funds to invest and distribute money from the Monsanto Settlement Agreement.
 The money is intended to supplement efforts by tribal governments, executive branch agencies, and disproportionately impacted communities to address environmental contamination that has harmed the environment and human health.

-FISCAL: May have fiscal impact, but no statement yet issued

-REVENUE: May have revenue impact, but no statement yet issued
+FISCAL: May have fiscal impact, but no statement yet issued REVENUE: May have revenue impact, but no statement yet issued